harleydutton/tabula-rasa/tabula-rasa/meta/done/Not a Storytelling Guide.md

 ---

-there is a difference between no tips and no modules --e

-this is a refinement on storytelling tips okay
+this is a refinement on storytelling tips okay.
+I have updated that. done.